 - Events where skill separation matters — the regrouping guarantees the top players face each other in Stage 2

-It is not the right choice if your player count fluctuates (players arriving late or leaving early), if you have fewer than 8 or more than 16 players, or if you want continuous play without any pause.
+It is not the right choice if your player count fluctuates (players arriving late or leaving early), if you have fewer than 8 players, or if you want continuous play without any pause.
 The regrouping break between stages is necessary for the format to work, though most organizers use it as a natural water break.

 Tips for Running Beat the Box Sessions